 Notwithstanding the above, employers may meet with students in the case of: (a) student-initiated requests for informational interviews; and (b) OCS-organized mock interviews.
 In both cases, however, employers may not request from students any information about law school grades or for transcripts.
 In addition, because the primary goal of informational and mock interviews is educational, neither informational nor mock interviews shall result in any evaluation of a student’s candidacy for hiring purposes.

-In case exigent circumstances require individual exemptions from these Policies and Guidelines, please contact the Assistant Dean for Career Services.
+In case exigent circumstances require individual exemptions from these Policies and Guidelines, please contact the Office of Career Services (firstname.lastname@example.org).

 - No Interviewing During Class Times